 Berneray: On the way to Berneray, sailing south from Barra we pass the spectacular uninhabited islands of Sandray, Pabbay and Mingulay.
 We clearly see the derelict crofts and abandoned house on Mingulay as we pass its Village Bay.
 If there is not too much Atlantic swell we return north after a circumnavigation of Berneray, passing under the cliffs of famous Barra Head lighthouse.

-Vatersay: Anchorage off the beautiful sweeping beach and sand dunes of Vatersay.
+Vatersay: An anchorage off the beautiful sweeping beach and sand dunes of Vatersay.

 Hirta, St Kilda: If the weather is kindly we up-anchor early and head out through the Sound of Pabbay for Hirta, St Kilda.
 Two nights at anchor on Hirta and a day ashore.